What are undescended testicles (cryptorchidism)?

 Undescended testicle treatment

-Ideally, surgery to correct undescended testicles should take place before your child reaches 12 months old.
-This can help counteract the risk of fertility problems and help early pick up of testicular cancer in future.
+Surgery is the standard treatment for undescended testicles and is usually recommended before your child reaches 12 months of age.
+Early treatment can help reduce the risk of future fertility problems and supports early detection of any potential testicular issues later in life.

 Locations

-Our specialists offer treatment for undescended testicles at the following locations
+Our specialists offer treatment for undescended testicles at the following location:

 Meet our team of paediatric urologists.
 From bladder health to advanced kidney interventions, our specialists are here to provide you with personalised care.